Md-Hiccup/toolkit/README.md

 # Toolkit SaaS

-A modern, full-stack SaaS application for PDF processing built with Next.js and FastAPI.
-Process PDFs with ease - compress, merge, convert, view, and extract text from PDF documents.
+A modern, full-stack SaaS application built with Next.js and FastAPI.
+A comprehensive toolkit featuring PDF processing, encoding/decoding utilities, JSON editing, text transformation, cryptographic hashing, and text generators - all in one place.

 ## 🚀 Features